zbx-sadman/HASP/README.md

 Actual release 1.2.0

 **Note**
-if you find a memory leak on yours Windows OS when you start using a script - just update the HASP drivers.
-Aladdin's drivers is source of leaks, probably.
+if you detect memory leak on your Windows OS when begin using the script - just update the HASP drivers.
+Aladdin's drivers can be leaks reason.

 **Note**
-Since release v1.0 NetHASP Miner do not use _HaspMonitor.exe_ to avoid runtime overheads.
-Wrapper DLL for _hsmon.dll_ will be compiled on first run of the .ps1.
+Since release v1.0 NetHASP Miner do not use _HaspMonitor.exe_ to avoid runtime overheads.  _hsmon.dll_ wrapper will be compiled on the script's first call.
 By virtue of certain .NET procedures first run will be longer that other.
-Do not be nervous.
+Keep calm, please.

 **Note**
 Due _hsmon.dll_ compiled to 32-bit systems, you need to provide 32-bit environment to run all code, that use that DLL.
-To avoid errors while run script on 64-bit systems you must use **32-bit instance of PowerShell**.
-Its may be placed here: _%WINDIR%\SysWOW64\WindowsPowerShell\v1.0\powershell.exe_.
+To avoid errors when script is running on 64-bit systems **32-bit instance of PowerShell** must be used.
+It may be placed here: _%WINDIR%\SysWOW64\WindowsPowerShell\v1.0\powershell.exe_.

 Support objects:
 - _Server_ - NetHASP server that can detected with "GET SERVERS" command;